-The survey was proposed to map out hydrothermal alteration associated with strike extensions of the discontinuously exposed veins.
+The survey proposed to map out hydrothermal alteration associated with strike extensions of the discontinuously exposed veins.
 The survey data is currently under review as of the date of this MD&A. Soil sampling was completed over the Hakuryu No 3 - Yakiyama Trend.
 A total of 312 samples were collected.
 TerraSpec analysis on all soil samples was undertaken.

-An initial four-drill hole program of approximately 700 metres will test depth extensions of the Hakuryu No. 3 Vein and is currently underway as at the date of this MD&A.
+As at the date of this MD&A, an initial four-drill hole program of approximately 700 metres tested the depth extensions of the Hakuryu No. 3 Vein.